PredictiveScienceLab/advanced-scientific-machine-learning/_sources/up/al/01_al_basics.md

 typically a Gaussian distribution with a mean centered at the model prediction and a variance that accounts for the noise in the observations.
 The variance can be fixed or learned from the data.
-We do not show the dependence of of the likelihood on the noise variance for simplicity.
+We do not show the dependence of the likelihood on the noise variance for simplicity.

 Suppose we have data: